 Introduction

-On the increasing demand for better quality of healthcare services, operation efficiency pays important roles in patient services and economic outcomes.
+The is increasing demand for better quality of healthcare services, operation efficiency pays important roles in patient services and economic outcomes.
 Healthcare information sharing and interoperability between healthcare organizations are one of major solutions to improve healthcare service quality.
-Patient’s health documents are scattered across different healthcare organizations, due to adoption of specialized healthcare informatics systems deployed by different organizations.
-Each healthcare organization has their own methods, processes, and workflow to handle healthcare information.
-This makes it hard for one health information system to interoperate with one another.
-Sharing health information with not fully trusted party exposing vulnerabilities to patients, business, and organization.
+Patient’s health documents are scattered across different healthcare organizations, which may cause by different medical services being offered from different providers.
+Each healthcare provider has their own methods, processes, and workflow to handle healthcare information.
+This makes it harder for one health information system to interoperate with one another.
+Sharing health information with trusted party who may not employ highest level of security standards and practices exposing vulnerabilities to patients, business, and organization.
 The risk-reward ratio from sharing patients’ information with other may not be worthwhile if it were done improperly.
 This create high friction for one organization to share their information with others.
 It even more difficult for individual patient to integrate and share their health information between different providers.
-It revealed that these interoperation problems cause huge decrease in efficiency on healthcare operation and result as lower quality of healthcare service [1]–[8].
-Therefore, there are many initiatives [9]–[11] that start to standardize healthcare information technology with the goal to allow healthcare organizations to be able to exchange patients’ information with each other.
-By applying Blockchain technology on the Cross-Enterprise Document Sharing (XDS.b) Profile created by Integrating Healthcare Enterprise (IHE) initiative.
+It revealed that these interoperation problems cause huge decrease in efficiency on healthcare operation and result as lower quality of healthcare service [1–8].
+Therefore, there are many initiatives [9–11] that start to standardize healthcare information technology with the goal to allow healthcare organizations to be able to exchange patients’ information with each other.
+By applying Blockchain technology on the Cross-Enterprise Document Sharing (XDS.b) Profile created by Integrating Healthcare Enterprise (IHE) initiative, Blockchain increases ?
+What do you want to say here?.

-Besides the issue regarding health information sharing between different enterprise, there are also emerging cyber-security threats that threatening healthcare domain.
-There are many incidents report that hospital hit by ransomware gave medical operation disruption as result in several recent years which listed in [12]–[14] as an example.
-As mentioned in [15], an increase in the number of patient records breached was noticed in every years from 2012-2014.
-There are experts estimated the number of ransomware attacks on healthcare institute to be close to 1,000 per day in 2015, which is 35% more than the previous year.
+Besides the issue regarding health information sharing between different enterprises, there are also emerging cyber-security threats that threatening healthcare domain.
+There are many incidents report that Hospitals have been hit by ransomware that gave medical operation severe disruptions in recent years [12–14].
+The number of patient records breached has been on an increase every year from 2012 to2014.
+Security experts estimated the number of ransomware attacks on healthcare institute to be close to 1,000 per day in 2015, which is 35% more than the previous year.
 The number even rose to 4,000 attacks on certain days according to a report published by Symantec in 2016.
 Many cases show that failing on secure integrity and availability of healthcare information cause a major disruptive factor on continuity of medical operation.
-Assumed that organization policy and employee security awareness about cyber-security were addressed, there are several technics proposed to mitigate the problem.
+Assumed that organization policy and employee security awareness about cyber-security were addressed, there are several techniques proposed to mitigate the problem.
 One of major solution being propose is utilization of Blockchain technology on healthcare information or its infrastructure.
 Cryptographical components and consensus mechanism of Blockchain will give immutable characteristic and secure integrity of the information, while decentralization of published data help secures its availability [16]–[19].